 Charged Palm, Reactive Ability, 1 CR

 The monk runs energy into their hands that they use to deflect incoming physical projectile in their frontal cone.
-Whenever Charged Palm deflects a thrower during Koobar it becomes Throw Back and is reflected back at the attacker.
+Whenever Charged Palm deflects a projectile during Koobar it becomes Throw Back and is reflected back at the attacker.

 Energy techniques are the ability to harness the life energy within you as a magic to aid in battle.
 The monks that have learned these techniques train their bodies to survive it as each use weakens them for a time.
 In turn the monks do not typically go around blasting everything around them but instead save these attacks for when they disparately need them.